inaimathi/langnostic/drafts/subverting-common-lisp-types-and-emacs-interaction-for-clj.md

 ```

 I don't really want to define this as using `::` because of the implications of doing `(make-dispatch-macro-character #\:)`.
 I would if it wasn't such a headache, but I'm trying to avoid those for the moment.
-Same story with `#:`, because [uninterned symbols](TODO) are common and I don't want to stomp them here.
-So, I have to pick something else, and randomly accepted `##`.
+Same story with `#:`, because [uninterned symbols](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node110.html) are common and I don't want to stomp them here.
+So, I have to pick something else, and randomly accepted `##`, even though `#t` or `#T` would have been equally reasonable choices.

 This technically works.